 Money and Banking System

 There are currently two banks with branches in the Marshall Islands.
 The Bank of Guam is a publicly owned U.S. company with its headquarters in Guam.
 It complies with all U.S. regulations and is FDIC-insured.
-The Bank of the Marshall Islands is a privately-owned Marshallese company with headquarters in Majuro.
+The Bank of the Marshall Islands (BOMI) is a privately-owned Marshallese company with headquarters in Majuro.
 First Hawaiian Bank is the sole provider of BOMI’s link to the U.S. and international network; however, there have been reports that the RMI’s correspondent banking relationship with First Hawaiian, Inc. may be in jeopardy if the government adopts the “SOV,” a cryptocurrency, as a national currency in addition to the U.S. dollar.
 Although the SOV was originally scheduled to be launched in 2019, recent press statements have indicated that the company associated with the SOV’s development needs time to address the concerns of the International Monetary Fund and other stakeholders, including the U.S. Treasury Department, and is delaying the planned launch of the SOV.

 Foreign Exchange and Remittances

 The government does not impose any restrictions on converting or transferring funds associated with an investment.
 The Marshall Islands uses the U.S. dollar as its official currency, and there is no central bank.
 There are no official remittance policies and no restrictions on foreign exchange transactions.
 There have been no reported difficulties in obtaining foreign exchange as the vast majority of funds are denominated in U.S. dollars.